JingqingZ/BaiduTraffic/README.md

 </p>

 They are all in the 6th ring road (bounded by the lon/lat box of <116.10, 39.69, 116.71, 40.18>), which is the most crowded area of Beijing.
 The traffic speed of each road segment is recorded per minute.
 To make the traffic speed predictable, for each road segment, we use simple [moving average](https://en.wikipedia.org/wiki/Moving_average) with a 15-minute time window to smooth the traffic speed sub-dataset and sample the traffic speed per 15 minutes.
-Thus, each record is represented as road_segment_id, time_stamp, traffic_speed.
+Thus, there are totally 5856 ($61 \times 24 \times 4$) time steps, and each record is represented as <code>road_segment_id, time_stamp ([0, 5856))</code> and <code>traffic_speed (km/h)</code>.

 There are some traffic speed samples as follows:

 <code>
-id, time, speed

-id, time, speed
+15257588940, 0, 42.1175

+...

+15257588940, 5855, 33.6599

+1525758913, 0, 41.2719

+...

 </code>

 ### Road Network Sub-dataset